isaacnmm/pestpolicy-hugo2XX/content/posts/western-washington-university-wwu/index.md

 ####  Sustainability and Outdoor Recreation

 As part of its commitment to sustainability, WWU is recognized as one of the greenest universities in the country.
-The campus features sustainable buildings, energy
-- efficient practices, and a focus on environmental stewardship.
+The campus features sustainable buildings, energy-efficient practices, and a focus on environmental stewardship.
 Bellingham's natural surroundings provide ample opportunities for outdoor recreation, including hiking, skiing, kayaking, and more, making it an ideal location for students who enjoy the outdoors.

 ####  Community Engagement

 WWU is deeply connected to the Bellingham community, with many students, faculty, and staff involved in local organizations and initiatives.
 The university collaborates with businesses, nonprofits, and government agencies to address community needs and create positive change.
-WWU's commitment to community engagement is reflected in its academic programs and service
+WWU's commitment to community engagement is reflected in its academic programs and service-learning opportunities.
-- learning opportunities.

 ####  Plan Your Visit